I Don't Like Any Messaging App

-The Hated One just released a video discussing some of the problems with Signal, and I agree with almost everything he said, except for the recommendation to switch to Element.
+The Hated One just released a video discussing some of the problems with Signal, and I agree with a lot of what he said, except for the recommendation to switch to Element.

 Signal gets a lot of praise, and for good reason.
 It's mostly well designed.
 However, it's far from perfect.
-I've found it to be pretty stable (although messed up message ordering is annoying), unlike Element, but there are various missing features such as no support for message backups in the desktop application, something requested in a GitHub issue that has now been open for over five years!
+I've found it to be pretty stable (although the order of messages can be messed up on mobile), unlike Element (e.g. decryption errors for both parties), but there are various missing features, such as no support for message backups in the desktop application, something requested in a GitHub issue that has now been open for over five years!
 Not everybody wants to lose their messages when they switch devices Signal.
 It shouldn't even be a difficult feature to implement.

-To make matters worse, Signal's funding model is destined to fail.
+To make matters worse, Signal's funding model is problematic.
 It doesn't take a genius to realise that donations from ordinary people alone won't be able to sustain huge amounts of bandwidth, especially when most people don't donate to open source projects.
 In response to this realisation, Signal decided to join the cryptocurrency craze.
 What a terrible idea.
 Firstly, Signal is a messaging app, not a payment app.
-Secondly, instead of integrating Monero, the best privacy respecting cryptocurrency, they decided to rip off Monero and make a new cryptocurrency that's worse (watch the Hated One video for details), all whilst cashing in when people make transactions.
+Secondly, instead of integrating Monero, the best privacy respecting cryptocurrency, they decided to rip off Monero and make a new cryptocurrency that's worse, all whilst cashing in when people make transactions.

 It's honestly baffling why so many people defend legitimate criticisms of Signal as if they developed the app themselves.
 Stop burying your head in the sand and start thinking critically.
 The fact that support for usernames doesn't appear to be coming any time soon, the limited business model, the disparity between features on different platforms (e.g. backups on Android but not on iOS and PC), and now the integration of cryptocurrency indicates the flawed nature of the service.
 If you can't see that, it's time to get your eyesight checked.